The Selfish Giant (2013 film)

-The Selfish Giant is a 2013 British drama film directed by Clio Barnard.
-It is inspired by the Oscar Wilde short story "The Selfish Giant".
+The Selfish Giant is a 2013 British coming-of-age drama film written and directed by Clio Barnard.
+Inspired by Oscar Wilde's short story of the same name, it stars Conner Chapman and Shaun Thomas as two teenage boys who get caught up in the world of copper theft.
+Sean Gilder, Lorraine Ashbourne, Ian Burfield, Steve Evets, Siobhan Finneran, Ralph Ineson, Rebecca Manley, Rhys McCoy, and Elliott Tittensor appear in supporting roles.

+The film had its world premiere at the 66th Cannes Film Festival on 16 May 2013, where it won the Europa Cinemas Label Award.
+It was theatrically released in the United Kingdom and Ireland on 25 October 2013, by Artificial Eye.
+It grossed $1.1 million worldwide and received generally positive reviews from critics.
+It gained seven nominations at the 16th British Independent Film Awards, winning one for Best Technical Achievement (for casting), and was nominated for Outstanding British Film at the 67th British Academy Film Awards.

 Plot

 Arbor and Swifty are two teenage boys growing up in a poor and run down area of Bradford in West Yorkshire.
 Arbor suffers from hyperactivity disorder, which often gets him into trouble even when it is not his intention.
 When the boys are suspended from school after a fight, they decide to earn money collecting and selling scrap metal.
 They quickly realize that stealing copper from telecom, railway, and power utilities can be lucrative.

 They sell their scrap to a local scrap dealer, Kitten, who owns at least two horses and competes in amateur harness racing.
 Kitten allows Swifty to work with the horse, once he realizes Swifty's surprising affection for and natural talent with horses.
 Kitten also lets the boys rent a horse and a cart to collect scrap metal.

 Arbor is envious of Kitten's kindness toward Swifty.
 Arbor decides to steal pieces of scrap from Kitten and sell them, along with some other scrap, to a dealer in Huddersfield.
 The plan ends up backfiring; Arbor is refused entrance at the other dealer, and when he makes a deal with some men who offer to sell the scrap for him, they recognize it as stolen and keep the money.
 Kitten finds out and physically intimidates Arbor into stealing a specific piece of high voltage electric power transmission wire to make up for his loss.
 The boys are not fully aware of the dangers of high voltage wire.
 Arbor cuts the wire and Swifty helps to lift it, but is electrocuted and killed.

 Arbor is devastated and Kitten is arrested, telling the police he is responsible and allowing Arbor to escape blame.
 Arbor sits resolutely outside Swifty's mother's house.
 After several rejections, his own mother finds him and takes him home.
 He refuses any contact by hiding under his bed, until Swifty’s mother finally comes to him.

 In a final scene, Arbor takes care of the horse Swifty adored.